Hyperbola method on toric varieties: Introduction

 Here the parameters $\varpi_i$, $1\leq i\leq s$ are defined in Property I for the function $f$.
 The linear function $\sum_{i=1}^s t_i$ takes its maximal value on a face of $\calP$ which we call $F$.
 We write $a$ for its maximal value.

-\begin{theorem} Let $f:\N^s\rightarrow \R_{\geq 0}$ be a function that satisfies Property I and Property II from Section \ref{sec:hyperbola_method}, as well as Condition (\ref{con50}) for all subsets $\calI\subset\{1,\ldots, s\}$ and all vectors $\bfy_{\calI}$.
+\begin{theorem} Let $f:\N^s\rightarrow \R_{\geq 0}$ be a function that satisfies Property I from Section \ref{sec:hyperbola_method}.
 Assume that $\calP$ is bounded and non-degenerate, and that $F$ is not contained in a coordinate hyperplane of $\R^s$.
 Let $k=\dim F$.
-We assume that Assumption \ref{assp30} holds.
 Then we have

-where $C_{f,M}$ and $C_{f,E}$ are the constants in Property I and $c_P$ is the constant in equation (\ref{eqn65}). \end{theorem}
+where $C_{f,M}$ and $C_{f,E}$ are the constants in Property I and $c_\calP$ is the constant in equation (\ref{eqn65}). \end{theorem}

-The case treated in \cite{BB} would in this notation correspond to an index set $\calK$ with one element where all the $\alp_{i,k}=\alp$ for all $1\leq i\leq s$ and some $\alp>0$, and $k=s-1$.
+In comparison to earlier versions of the hyperbola method in work of Blomer and Br{\"u}dern \cite{BB} or Mignot \cite{mignot2}, we only obtain a saving of a power of a $\log B$, but we can work with the weaker assumption of using only Property I. In contrast to \cite{BB} and \cite{mignot2} we no longer need to assume that we can evaluate the function $f$ on lower-dimensional boxes after fixing a number of variables, called Property II in their work.
+The case treated in \cite{BB} would in our notation correspond to an index set $\calK$ with one element where all the $\alp_{i,k}=\alp$ for all $1\leq i\leq s$ and some $\alp>0$, and $k=s-1$.
 Our attack to evaluate the sum $S^f$ starts in a similar way as in \cite{BB}.
 We cover the region given by the conditions $\prod_{i=1}^s y_i^{\alp_{i,k}}\leq B$, $k\in \calK$ with boxes of different side lengths on which we can evaluate the function $f$.
 One important ingredient in the hyperbola method in \cite{BB} is a combinatorial identity for the generating series

 which needs to be evaluated for $J$ going to infinity.
 By induction the authors give a closed expression.
 For us this part of the argument breaks down, as we have in general more complicated polytopes that arise in the summation condition for $S^f$ and are not aware of comparable combinatorial identities for the tuples $(j_1,\ldots, j_s)$ lying in general convex polytopes.
-Instead, we approximate the number of integers points in certain intersections of hyperplanes with a convex polytope by lattice point counting arguments and then use asymptotic evaluations for sums of the form
+Instead, we approximate the number of integer points in certain intersections of hyperplanes with a convex polytope by lattice point counting arguments and then use asymptotic evaluations for sums of the form